 Children as Witnesses

 There is much concern in the criminal justice system surrounding the testimony of young people.
 Many people have serious concerns about allowing children to testify, especially in sexual abuse and assault cases.
 One of the concerns is that children cannot tell the difference between truth and fantasy and that the abuse may be a fantasy.
-Another concern is that children will lie to get back at a parent or someone else, or that a parent can coach children to lie; which is typically seen in custody disputes.
+Another concern is that children will lie to get back at a parent or someone else, or that a parent can coach children to lie, such as in the case of a custody dispute.

 Children often find it very difficult to testify in open courtrooms; it is easy to imagine how a child would be very nervous and intimidated in a courtroom atmosphere.
 The kind of subjects surrounding sexual crimes are often embarrassing for children to talk about in private, let alone to disclose to a courtroom full of strangers.
 Children may also be afraid of retaliation from the accused since threats against the child are often a part of their attempts to keep the abuse a secret.
 A support person or relative can be permitted to sit near the child while they are testifying, sometimes children are permitted to bring in a toy or blanket, and props such as dolls and drawings can be used to assist the child.
 Depending on when the crime occurred in the child`s developmental process, they may not have had the capacity to understand what was taking place.
 Children sometimes have trouble with specifics – such as dates – and this can lead to problems in the laying of charges and conviction.
 The Crown prosecutor can help by asking the child if the abuse happened around Christmas time, or close to some other significant event in the child’s life; however, this may be construed as leading the child witness.

 Despite all the negative beliefs about child witnesses, research conducted in Canada, the United States, Australia, England, Ireland and Scotland has demonstrated that children are highly undervalued in the legal system.
 Empirical studies done in the 1980’s showed that the memory of a person is not directly correlated to age.
 Children from the age of three or four are capable of providing reliable information.
 It was also established that children are no more likely to fabricate evidence than adults.
 Psychological and medical studies also reveal that, although children engage in imaginative play, they are capable of discerning fact from fantasy in the context of witnessed events.
 Research on improving the reliability of child witness testimony in court provides four recommendations; focusing on the manner in which a child’s evidence was obtained (when determining the reliability of the statement), addressing the problem of leading and closed questioning during cross-examination, increasing the feedback to investigative interviewers regarding the judicial reaction to their interviews and providing more training to police, lawyers and the court around the issue of children’s suggestibility and the relative impact of various questions.
 Under the Canada Evidence Act, persons who are under the age of fourteen are presumed to have the capacity to testify.
-Furthermore, children under that age of fourteen whose mental capacity is challenged may give testimony after the court has deemed that the child understands and can respond to any questioning nature.
-A witness under fourteen does not need to take an oath or make a solemn affirmation in order to testify.
+Furthermore, children under that age of fourteen whose mental capacity is challenged may give testimony after the court has deemed that the child understands the nature of an oath or solemn affirmation and is able to communicate the evidence.

 Children under eighteen years of age can be permitted to testify behind a screen or through a video display setup outside the courtroom.
 The judge must first be convinced such an arrangement would be necessary to obtain a full account of the child’s evidence.
 The accused and their lawyer must be permitted to hear the evidence and make answer to it.
 Screens are used much more frequently than are closed circuit televisions, but some people feel that televisions are better because the jury would infer that the child is afraid of the courtroom and not necessarily the accused.
 The legalities of the use of screens and videos has been questioned but, as one court put it, “the right to face one’s accusers is not in this day and age to be taken in the literal sense…(it is) simply the right of an accused person to hear the case against him and to make answer and defence to it…”.
 The reality is that screens and closed circuit televisions are used in few cases.
 One reason for this is that few courtrooms have access to screens or televisions.